Nature in the Grasse Prealps

 Female Euthystira brachyptera.

 Male Stenobothrus fischeri subsp. glaucescens.
-The bright orange abdomen of this species, longer than the wings, is characteristic.
+This elytra of this species don't quite reach the knees, and display a round white stigma located at the beginning of the last third of their length.
 This rather local grasshopper lives in dry mountain grasslands in southeastern France.

 Male Stenobothrus lineatus.
 This widespread grasshopper exhibits a distinctive white comma on the wings.
 The female are sometimes very colorful (see below).
 This is a common species, occuring throughout most of France.